-I’m ok.
+I’m okay.
 Life isn’t at all what I expected over here.
 The things that a person sees.
-I would have never believed if you had told me.
+I would have never believed it if you’d have told me.

 Billy says hi and thanks for the socks.
-You don’t know how much a good pair of socks mean to a soldier.
-He has not had one letter from home, so I share mine.
-I read them aloud to the fellows and the guys all love it.
-They all got a good laugh out of Jenny’s fruit cake coming out like a door stop.
-Funny thing is we would have all given about anything for that door stop out here.
+You don’t know how much a good pair of socks means to a soldier.
+Poor Billy, he has not had one letter from home.
+He pretends it doesn’t bother him but I know it does so I share mine.
+I read them aloud to all the fellows and the guys all love it.
+They all got a good laugh out of Jenny’s fruit cake coming out like a doorstop this year.
+Funny thing is we would have all given about anything for that doorstop out here.

 Remember Tommy, Mom?
 He passed last week.
 We tried everything to save him but… anyway mom, he has a wife and a new baby he never even met.
 Could you send my package of Christmas treats to her instead?
 It would mean so much to me to know you did.
 He held her picture as he went.
 She’s a fine girl.
 Could you look after her, you and pop?
 She hasn’t anyone to care.

 Well, we are moving out now and I have to go… I love you all.
 Know I think of you every day and you are in my prayers.